How to Check and Change Engine Coolant

 As already mentioned, newer cars tend to have a more complex system with specific air tools needed to complete the job.
 In this case, it may be more cheaper and much quicker to get a garage to change engine coolant for you.

 At Stoneacre, we offer an engine coolant change service across all of our branches.
 Booking couldn’t be easier.
-You can book an engine coolant change online or contact your local Stoneacre dealership to get an appointment at a time to suit you.
+You can book an engine coolant change online or contact your local Stoneacre dealership to get an appointment at a time to suits you.

-Don’t forget if you have any other question about oil coolant changes or our service procedure our service staff will be more than happy to help.
+Don’t forget if you have any other questions about oil coolant changes or our service procedure our service staff will be more than happy to help.
 You can contact your local Stoneacre branch to get more information about the process.

 Blog Comments